International sanctions during the Russo-Ukrainian war: 2024

+2025-2026

+In late 2025 and early 2026, the Russian economy could improve in terms of fossil fuel exports to Asia, and later because of energy price increases as a result of the 2026 Iran war.
+Particularly fertilizer dominance by Russia is positive for its economy, yet overall price increases for Russian commodities did not have the expected effects on the local economy.
+Drone attacks by Ukraine were also stated as a main reason for the shortage of Russian energy products and other commodities.

+In June 2026, the United States House of Representatives passed a bill to provide additional aid to Ukraine and impose new sanctions on Russia.
+The bill passed by a vote of 226–195, with several Republicans joining Democrats in support.
+It includes over $1 billion in direct assistance for Ukraine and authorizes up to $8 billion in loans for defense and reconstruction.
+The legislation also places sanctions on key sectors of the Russian economy, including financial institutions, energy, and mining.
+The bill was brought to a vote through a discharge petition after months of delay.
+The measure still requires approval by the Senate.

+As of June 2026, Western sanctions have cost Russia an estimated €1 to 1.3 trillion according to an estimate by EU High Representative for Foreign Affairs and Security Policy Kaja Kallas.

 Effects on US and EU countries

 2014-2021

 As of 2015, the losses of EU have been estimated as at least €100 billion.
 The German business sector, with around 30,000 jobs dependent on trade with the Russian Federation, also reported being affected significantly by the sanctions.
 The sanctions affected numerous European market sectors, including energy, agriculture, and aviation among others.
 In March 2016, the Finnish farmers' union MTK stated that the Russian sanctions and falling prices have put farmers under tremendous pressure.
 Finland's Natural Resources Institute LUKE has estimated that in 2015, farmers saw their incomes shrink by at least 40 percent compared to the previous year.

 In February 2015, ExxonMobil reported losing about $1 billion due to Russian sanctions.

 In 2017, the UN Special Rapporteur Idriss Jazairy published a report on the impact of sanctions, stating that the EU countries were losing about "3.2 billion dollars a month" due to them.
 He also noted that the sanctions were "intended to serve as a deterrent to Russia but run the risk of being only a deterrent to the international business community, while adversely affecting only those vulnerable groups which have nothing to do with the crisis" (especially people in Crimea, who "should not be made to pay collectively for what is a complex political crisis over which they have no control").